odoo/odoo/doc/howtos/backend.rst

             declared as a string is evaluated client-side and allows field names on the right-hand side

-.. admonition:: Exercise 3 — relational fields bis
+.. admonition:: Exercise 3 — More complex domains
     :class: exercise

     Create new partner categories *Teacher / Level 1* and *Teacher / Level 2*.